Canyon Boulevard Complete Streets Study

 - Improvements that support transit and access to transit is a key objective, but there are concerns about the idea of double left turns at the Broadway/Canyon intersection.
 Continue to explore opportunities, but balance these opportunities with all of the other objectives.

 The project team is currently using the feedback from City Council to move a single design option into Phase 2, which includes preliminary engineering and cost estimation.

 On Thursday.
 Dec.
 1, 2016, the project team held an open house and walking tour to provide the community with an opportunity to learn more about the study and provide feedback on three conceptual design options.
 If you were unable to attend the meeting, please see the meeting materials below:

 In spring 2016, the project team shared the vision, goals, objectives and proposed evaluation measures and seven conceptual design options to the community for their feedback.
 Input opportunities included the April 27 public open-house meeting, an online survey form, May 18 Joint Boards and Commissions meeting, May 31 City Council Study Session and June 3 Youth Opportunities Advisory Board meeting.

 A summary of the input received can be found below:

 On Wednesday, April 27, 2016, the project team hosted a Canyon Boulevard Complete Streets Open House as an opportunity for the community to learn more about the study and provide feedback on the conceptual design options and the measures to be used to evaluate the options.
 View Meeting Materials

 On Thursday, April 21, 2016, the Transportation Division hosted a Complete Streets Open House to explore how the city is improving the transportation system to meet the safety and the sustainability goals of the community.

-For more information or if you have questions, please contact Noreen Walsh, senior transportation planner, at 303-441-4301 or [email protected]
+For more information or if you have questions, please contact Gerrit Slatter, Principal Transportation Projects Engineer, at [email protected]